Pyrgi: History

 The foundation of the settlement was ascribed to the Pelasgi and dates from the end of the 7th century BC.
 The connection between the great Etruscan city of Caere and the coast was ensured by the Caere-Pyrgi road, an impressive work of engineering, 10 m wide and 12 km long, comparable to that between Athens and Piraeus.
 Caere had three important ports: Punicum (Santa Marinella), Pyrgi and Alsium.
 Pyrgi's development was closely linked to its favourable position along the Tyrrhenian shipping routes, and it became the main port of Caere and hosted its naval fleet.
 The abundance of imported objects in the votive deposits highlights the role of Pyrgi as a gateway to the sea under the control of Caere and its openness to international contacts with the frequentation of the area by foreign merchants.

 The city was raided by Dionysius in 384 BC who, landing his troops in the night, plundered the temple of Ilithyia from which he is said to have carried off an enormous sum of 1000 talents in gold and silver.

-The Romans established a colonia maritima here between 338 (end of the Latin War) and 241 BC (start of the Punic Wars).
+In about 273 Caere was threatened by the Romans with war and to ensure peace it surrendered half its territory.
+The Romans then established a colonia maritima at Pyrgi around that time against Etruscan pirates and against potential Punic invasion.
 The colonia was built as a rectangular fort.
 At the same time the temple buildings were ritually dismantled and worship continued outdoors.

 Later the town supplied fish to Rome, and became a favourite summer resort for rich patricians as did also Punicum to the north-west, where are many remains of large ancient villas.
 Both were stations on the Via Aurelia coast road.
 In 416 AD its site was occupied only by a large villa.